 Piercing Cultural Hegemony

 The critical breakthrough to internal freedom was in my grasp but required a final push.
-It happened while finishing the punch list for the Santa Cruz Detention Center project.
+It happened while working for Kaplan/McLaughlin/Diaz Architects and finishing the punch list for the Santa Cruz Detention Center project.

 At the end of the day, the workers had already gone home.
 After three years of design and construction, I was finally at the end of the job.
 The list of things to complete was minor but important.
 Caught in a moment of intense concentration, I walked into one of the holding pods, and the door closed behind me and locked.
 As the door latched, it brought me out of my trance.
 I was jailed, “chained” in the building.